prateekguptaiiitk/Codechef/JAN19B/FANCY/README.md

 regularly fancy

 ## Explanation
-Example case 1: "i do not have any fancy quotes"
+Example case 1: "i do not have any fancy quotes" <br />

 Example case 2: The word "not" does not appear in the given quote.